VladGKulikov/AI-Agents-RAGs-and-Chat-Bots/async_ai_bot/README.md

-# Async AI bot with memory without AI(LangChain etc.) and UI frameworks.
+# Async AI bot with memory without any UI and AI frameworks.

 For start:
 python main.py